isalkovic/cp4i-mq-samples/15-ldap/README.md

 cd cp4i-mq-samples/15-ldap

 ```

+Open a terminal and login to the OpenShift cluster where you installed the CP4I MQ Operator.

 ### Set Openshift project name

 Open the scripts "deploy-qm15-qmgr.sh" and "cleanup-qm15.sh" and edit the line 10 to match your Openshift project name.

 ### Clean up your work, if not running for the first time

-Delete the files and OpenShift resources created by this example:
+Delete the files and OpenShift resources created previously by this example:

 ```
 ./cleanup-qm15.sh